SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 ## <a name="sample-plugins"></a>Sample plugins

-After setting up everything and getting an insight into the folder structure and manifests, you can finally start building your first application and plugin.
-The following chapter will show you how to get the plugin running.
-After that you can find a guide which goes through the process of building a "Hello World!" style plugin in detail.
-You can download or clone the "Hello World!" plugin as well as other plugin examples from the repository [https://bitbucket.org/m2m/cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).
+After setting up everything and getting an insight into the folder structure and manifests, you can finally start running your first "Hello world!" application and plugin.

-### <a name="running-examples"></a>Running the examples

-After you downloaded or cloned the repository, create the application containing the example plugins in your tenant by executing the command ```c8y deploy:app [appContextPath]```.
-If you omit appContextPath the contextPath will be read from the "cumulocity.json" at the path where the command was executed.
+* Clone or download and unpack the "Hello World!" plugin from [https://bitbucket.org/m2m/cumulocity-ui-plugin-examples](https://bitbucket.org/m2m/cumulocity-ui-plugin-examples).
+* Change into the directory that you just created.
+* Run "c8y install latest" to install the Cumulocity UI package.
+* Run "c8y deploy:app myapplication". "myapplication" is the name of the "Hello World!" application specified in the "cumulocity.json" file.

 You will be asked for the name and base url of your tenant, as well as your username and password.
 To prevent filling out these prompts over and over again, you can define the following environment variables on your computer: ```C8Y_TENANT```, ```C8Y_USER```, ```C8Y_PASS``` and ```C8Y_BASE_URL```.
+For example, type "export C8Y_TENANT=demos" on a Unix system to by default create your application in the tenant "demos".

 After deploying the application, it appears in the *"Own applications"* menu of the "Administration" application.